warncke/immutable-core/README.md

 ### resolve

-    ImmutableCore.resolve(false)
+    ImmutableCore.resolve(true)

-By default Immutable Core will resolve all promises in method args and return values.
+To enable resolving promises in the args and return values of methods set resolve to true.

 Traversing objects to look for promises to resolve incurs significant overhead, especially with very large objects, so this can be disabled where not needed.